openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Accessibility Label**

   The descriptive, identifying name that you supply when you add a problem component to your course.
-All problems require an accessibility label.
+All problems require accessibility labels.

   For more information, see :ref:`Create Exercises`.